Best tools to grow your business exponentially!

 Though as said, there are plenty of ways to do so, we will try first with Google analytics and see how do you exclude from Google Analytics to track your own views.

 1. Check your IP Address – you can do it here, what’s my IP address.
-Leave the tab opened.
+Leave the tab open.

-4. Select the desired account from where you would like to your views not to be counted.
+4. Select the desired account from where you would like your views not to be counted.

 5. Now, click on All Filters

 7. Enter Any Filter Name which you can remember later like “Exclude Internal Traffic“

 8. Filter Type – By default, it will be Predefined, let it be, “Custom” is for advanced multiple filters.

 9. Filter Type – Select Exclude